RealityScript/reality.js/README.md

 RealityScript explicitly requires the availability of ARKit or ARCore, respectively on an end-user’s iOS or Android device to work.

 Without an ARKit or ARCore enabled device, RealityScript will not be able to present any AR experience and instead, will display a message to the user suggesting that they re-visit with a compatible device.

+## How does RealityScript differ from Model-Viewer
+(Added by request of Twitter user @____herbst and discussions with Twitter user's @karanganesan and @roadtoros)

+I'd like to start this section by pointing out that RealityScript is an open-source project with an 'Augmented Reality first' focus on native Web-AR and can not be compared directly with Model-Viewer, which has a similar but different goal.
+With that in mind, RealityScript's default attributes have, by design, the explicit consideration of being 'Augmented Reality first'.

+RealityScript actually makes good use of Model-Viewer when the user scenario requires it - and for all Android usage, for which RealityScript could not exist without it.
+Model-Viewer is an excellent component and the team do a great job with the project and the community, for which I am particularly grateful for.. thank you!

+RealityScript offers several unique features including a 'short-tag', one-line-of-code implantation for simple embedding of native AR on mobile web pages.

+In addition, RealityScript supports extended functionality with a few (currently small with more in the works) overlay-display templates.
+These currently include: Styles for box display design, clear user instructions and an editorial note.

+For iOS usage, RealityScript does not require the Model-Viewer component or it's library unless the developer chooses the option of displaying a 3D preview instead of an image before a user enters AR.

+RealityScript's development roadmap includes better support for .reality files, more functionality for AR Quick Look and further additions to feature-set of overlay-displays and design options - with full consideration to the mission of being an 'Augmented Reality first' component.

+It is also worth mentioning that on iOS, Model-Viewer will not use the AR Quick Look web componant by default and this may not be designed by the developer.
+RealityScript offers the developer the choice option, to use the AR Quick Look web component or the Model-Viewer web component and [on iOS] defaults to the former rather than the latter.

+If an 'Augmented Reality first' component is not your requirement and you have no desire for any of the RealityScript style & functionality additions, Model-Viewer may be a better choice for your project.
+(Read more at https://modelviewer.dev)

 ## What about non ARKit and ARCore devices